xmah-p/PKU-PintOS/docs/p3a.md

 - The SPT is stored in the process's `proc_info` struct, protected by a table lock `spt_lock`.
 Each entry in the SPT has an entry lock `spte_lock` to protect the entry itself.
 This allows more fine-grained locking, enabling higher parallelism.

 Frame table:
 - We use a hash table and a list to store frame table entries.
-We use the hash table to look up the corresponding frame table entry by its kernel page.
-The list is used by the eviction algorithm (clock) to pick a victim frame.
+The hash table is used to look up the corresponding frame table entry by its kernel page.
+The list is used by the eviction algorithm to pick a victim frame.
     - The reason to use hash table is the same as in SPT: fast lookup.
     - The clock algorithm needs to iterate over all frame entries.
 Lists provide a much more straightforward way to do this than hash tables.
 Plus, it is easier to make a circular list than a circular hash table.
 - The frame table is protected by a single lock `frame_lock`.